 |Expert interview coaching - 0430 972 578|

-Anyhow, chances are that your competition will probably be nervous as well.
-A candidate who is not feeling any nerves about the prospect of an interview runs the risk of becoming complacent.
+Chances are that your competition will probably be nervous as well.
+A candidate who is not feeling any nerves about the prospect of an interview runs the risk of becoming too complacent.

 Interview coaching can prepare you for the types of questions you will face in your interview.
 Behavioural interviews can be particularly challenging and require that you have thought about the right examples which demonstrate your strengths and capabilities.

-I'm an interview coach based in Melbourne, Australia with over twenty years of experience in the field of interview training.
+I'm an interview coach based in Melbourne, Australia with over twenty years of experience with interview training.
 I help people prepare for behavioural interviews.
 Also as a psychologist, I ensure people cultivate the right mindset for achieving peak performance.

 Additionally, I train hiring managers in the design and conduct of behavioural interviews - which tends to be regarded as best-practice interview technique across both public sector government departments and also the larger private sector corporations.
 So I understand what recruitment hiring managers are looking for.

 Please feel free to contact me with any questions on 0430 972 578 (I'm located in the eastern suburbs of Melbourne)

 Gain balanced feedback from your interview coachIn an interview coaching session, you gain the opportunity to rehearse and practice for your interview.
 An experienced and professional interview coach will provide you with feedback on your responses to possible / likely interview questions.

 The feedback should be balanced, in terms of both helping you to better appreciate your strengths, as well as guiding you in improving some responses that may nor be properly answering interview questions.